for schools in Greenland

 They learn from their father, that dogs need water regularly and that they feel pain.
 The need to treat dogs with respect and care for their well being.

-I have started this booklet by sketching ideas roughly in the sketchbook in order to have an idea about the layout of the different scenes.
+I have started this booklet by sketching ideas roughly in the sketchbook in order to have an idea about the layout of the different scenes and the different characters, that we were aiming to integrate.

 What fascinates me most, is this way to communicate without using any words.
 So expressive, so global.
 And this leads me to my second fascination about drawing: the exchange with others, with you!
 In my drawing courses I simply love to see the enormous developments of each participant - initiated by exchange and practice.
 That's what I like to do here, too.